 5. Long Lives the Clean Valve!
 With speed and ceramic materials, electric valves are able to produce a tight closure that pushes out and pulverizes any char or debris that comes through the valve.
 Essentially, the valve cleans itself.
 By using a top-down adhesive path and electromagnetic coil, low pressure and large orifice size, the valve is able to virtually eliminate nozzle plugging.
 Additional features support easy change-outs and variable valve configurations with options like a “quick-connect” coil.

-By selecting a Hot Melt Adhesive Applicator that can achieve these 5 things, your adhesive can be reduced by up to 75%.
-Don’t believe me?
-Check out this case study.
+By selecting a hot melt adhesive applicator that can achieve these 5 things, your adhesive can be reduced by up to 75%.

 Manufacturers have been using compressed air systems for many years.
 In fact, most adhesive dispensing systems today use pneumatics simply because air has always been available and this was the original design criteria in the development of hot melt system gun technology.
 Although pneumatic systems will get the job done, there are several known, long-term issues associated with compressed air: